 What is capital gains tax?

-Capital gains tax (CGT) is a tax on any profit you make when you sell something you own that has gone up in value.
+Capital gains tax capital gains tax is a tax on any profit you make when you sell something you own that has gone up in value.

-You pay tax on the gain, not on the full amount of money you’ve received.
+You pay tax on the gain, not on the full amount of money you get.

-You pay CGT on any personal possessions, or ‘assets’, you sell that are worth £6,000 or more, except for your car or home.
+You pay capital gains tax on any personal possessions, or ‘assets’, you sell that are worth £6,000 or more, except for your car or home.

-There are a lot of items that you might pay CGT on:
+There are a lot of items that you might pay capital gains tax on:

-- Personal and high value contents, such as jewellery or art.
+- Personal and high value contents, such as jewellery, antiques or art.